-Corrected OST > OST > Corrected PSE > PSE > Enhanced MC > MC > SWT
+Corrected OST > OST > Corrected PSE > PSE > Enhanced MC > MC > SWT reliability of the approach of determining the material constants at maximum temperature.

 The OST model with the mean stress correction factor term presents the highest reliability among the others and also has the lowest width of scatter-band according to Figure 3 (b).